elidoyle/grading-app/README.md

 If you wish to have a separate section for buttons to grade graphs (I like this), preface that section with which section to deduct points from (examples: "analysis graphs", "worksheet graphs", "MAG graphs"). defaultPoints for a graph section should be set to null.

+The only thing in the actual master_grader.py file that you need to edit is CONFIG_PATH.
+Change this to the absolute path of the config file you want to use.

 ## Other parameters in config.json
 ### GUI Geometry
 #### appWidth